paulshorey/colorful-console-logger/README.md

 [![npm package](https://img.shields.io/npm/v/colorful-console-logger.svg)](https://www.npmjs.com/package/colorful-console-logger)

 Works on both Node.js and in Browser.
 Does not work well inside IDEs like CodePen.io.
 Scroll down for browser usage.
-Should work for both ESM (ES Modules) and CJS (Common JS), though it is not tested for CJS!
-Please contact me if does not work.
-This is experimental and not stable code.
-Do **not** install `@latest`.
-When upgrading to a higher version, watch out for breaking changes!
+This is code still experimental and will change.
+Do **not** install `@latest`, but stick to a well-tested current version.

+This package is exported as CJS (CommonJS) by default.
+To use ESM (ES MODULES), simply change all `require` lines to `import`, and append `.mjs` extension after the filename.
+If filename is not specified, use `index.mjs`.

 ##

-# Use in Node.js (log to terminal)
+# Use in Node.js - ESM (ES Modules)

 ### 1. Import it: